Summary

 - Impact: ~2.41% reduction in total equity

-The buyback will be entirely financed through free reserves and surplus cash, illustrating Infosys’ cash-rich position and conservative debt policy.
-Importantly, promoters and promoter group entities have chosen to abstain, ensuring that the benefits accrue primarily to retail and institutional shareholders.
+The buyback was entirely financed through free reserves and surplus cash, illustrating Infosys’ cash-rich position and conservative debt policy.
+Importantly, promoters and promoter group entities abstained, ensuring that the benefits accrued primarily to retail and institutional shareholders.

-This move is consistent with Infosys’ history of responsible governance and shareholder inclusivity.
-By choosing the tender route over open-market repurchase, Infosys ensures transparency, fixed-price participation, and equitable access.
+This move is consistent with Infosys’ history of responsible governance.
+By choosing the tender route over open-market repurchase, Infosys ensured transparency, fixed-price participation, and equitable access.

 Strategic outcomes include: